w3plan/jsdump-web/doc/document.md

 Returns an object that includes dumped out content from the given object.

 Parameters
-> obj  -- An object which should be processed.
+> obj  -- An object which should be processed.<br>
-> hiddenKeys -- An array of the given properties that should be ignored in the result, the default  value is true.
+> hiddenKeys -- An array of the given properties that should be ignored in the result, the default  value is true.<br>
 > Return value -- An object of dumped out content.